Sign in →

 Additional Information:

-1. A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical or Molecular Testing.
+2. A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical or Molecular Testing.
+An additional 2 to 3 weeks are required to culture amniotic fluid before genetic testing can occur.

 Acceptable: